mtorials/dial-phone/README.md

 }
 ```

-If you want to receive you custom event you have to register it when initializing `DailPhone`.
+If you want to receive your custom(s) event you have to register it when initializing `DailPhone`.

 ```kotlin
 val phone = DialPhone(